Oslandia/deeposlandia/docs/preprocessing.md

 network training:

 ```
-deepo datagen -D mapillary -s 224 -a -P ./any-data-path -t 18000 -v 2000 -T 5000
+deepo datagen -D mapillary -s 224 -P ./any-data-path -t 18000 -v 2000 -T 5000
 ```

 This command will generates a set of 224 * 224 images based on Mapillary dataset.
-The raw dataset must be in `./any-data-path/input`.
-If the `-a` argument is specified, the preprocessed dataset will be stored in `./any-data-path/preprocessed/224_aggregated`, otherwise it will be stored in `./any-data-path/preprocessed/224_full`.
-The aggregation is applied on dataset labels, that can be grouped in Mapillary case (and only in Mapillary case) to reduce their number from 65 to 11.
+The raw dataset must be in `./any-data-path/input`, and the preprocessed dataset will be stored in `./any-data-path/preprocessed/224`.

 Additionally, the preprocessed dataset may contain less images than the raw
 dataset: the `-t`, `-v` and `-T` arguments refer respectively to training,